Laragear/MailLoginDemo/README.md

 MailLogin::route('editor.login', ['theme' => 'blue'])->to(...);
 ```

+> **Warning**
-> **Note** The named route must exist.
+> The named route must exist.
 This route should show a form to login, **not** login the user immediately.
 See [Login in from a mail](#login-in-from-a-mail).

 ## Login in from a Mail

-The Login is a two-part system: the user reaches the signed route to press a button, and a secondary controller action authenticates the user.
-Additional user interactivity is required because some **email clients will preload / cache / prefetch the login link**.
-This happens to filter malicious links to other sites, but for us, it would authenticate the user by accident.
+The Login is a two-part system: the user reaches the signed route with a form, and the form fires to authenticate the user.
+This is required because some **email clients will preload / cache / prefetch the login link**, usually to filter malicious links or cache assets.
+For us, this means to accidentally authenticate the user.

 First, make a route that shows a form to login, and another to authenticate the user.
-The `mail-login::web-login` will take care to show the form, while the `LoginByMailRequest` will properly authenticate the user automatically so you will only need to return a redirection response.
+The `mail-login::web-login` will take care to show the form, while the `LoginByMailRequest` will properly authenticate the user automatically, so you will only need to return a redirection response.

 ```php
 use Laragear\MailLogin\Http\Requests\LoginByMailRequest;